ds-stream/airee-docs/CONTRIBUTE.md

 * Fix errors in existing docs
 * Help us in adding to the docs

-Our docs can be found here (link to repo)
+Our docs can be found [here](https://github.com/ds-stream/Airee-docs)

 ### **Requesting new features**
 To request new features, please create an issue on this project.